rfg-modding/RSL-Docs/Docs/Installation.rst

 Requirements
 --------------------------------------------------------

-- Windows 10.
-Support for older versions of windows might be added in the future.
+- Windows 7, 8, or 10.
+Windows XP support is unconfirmed.
 - The `Visual Studio 2019 x86 Redistributable <https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads/>`_ is required for RSL.
 You might need to fully restart your PC for the install to properly complete.
 - A copy of Red Faction Guerrilla Re-Mars-tered from steam.
 Support for the GOG version of re-mars-tered is planned for the future.
 The RSL **does not** work for any version of RFG other than re-mars-tered.